OlinAlvarez/RoboSub-2018/README.md

 ## Adding python package
 Add setup.py(ensure that you add dependent packages), uncomment catkin_python_setup(), and add __init__.py to root of package

+# What is opencv_only?
+- The purpose of this folder is for the early development of the Robosub(October 2017).
+Once we can confidently detect the objects we can move the code into ROS, our main system.